Shikaga/story/index.md

 Random stuff
 ---

 The chimes rang out for fifth bell.
-“I’m going out” Emlyn said.
-Orin looked up at her, locked her with his sharp stare, before saying “Okay”.
+"I'm going out" Emlyn said.
+Orin looked up at her, locked her with his sharp stare, before saying "Okay".

 Emlyn got up to leave, grabbed her warm coat and her bag and headed out the door.

 Wow, that was easy Emlyn thought.
 She had been expecting a fight, Orin demanding to know where she was going, insisting that she was putting herself in way too much danger heading out to see a boy so close to nightfall.
 She had already rehearsed in her head telling Orin that she could take care of herslf, thank you very much, to which Orin would reply that he was perfectly aware of that, but that she might expose herself, that they would know that there was a Drinker in the city.
 She would then reply that after stealing the book the yesterday they probably already knew, and besides, she would be careful.

 But no, Orin just let her go.
 That was all the more concerning.
 Had he already figured everything out, knew where she was going and who she was meeting?
-Quite possible, you didn’t become a head spymaster without being able to know things that there was no way that you could know.
+Quite possible, you didn't become a head spymaster without being able to know things that there was no way that you could know.
 But then again, maybe he just trusted her.
 Perhaps he just believed that she would not do anything stupid.
 Perhaps he was expecting her to come back with a key piece of information that would be the key to their victory.

-“Anngghh”, Emlyn yelled as she headed down the stairs and out of the Inn.
+"Anngghh", Emlyn yelled as she headed down the stairs and out of the Inn.
 How was it that with a single word Orin could put her so much on edge?
-He probably didn’t even realise that he had made her so anxious, he had probably gone straight back into his trance, plotting and scheming their way to triumph.
+He probably didn't even realise that he had made her so anxious, he had probably gone straight back into his trance, plotting and scheming their way to triumph.

 And she was going out to meet a boy.
 Oh well, Emlyn thought, the die is cast, best to just hope that the odds are in your favour, and she headed to the docks to meet Robert.

 ...

 Emlyn spotted Robert leaning on the Harbour Wall where they had left each other the day before.
 He was reading a book one handed, in what he no doubt thought was a cool pose.
-His eyes were on his book, but he didn’t seem to absorbed in it, his eyes kept leaving the pages and scanning the market.
+His eyes were on his book, but he didn't seem to absorbed in it, his eyes kept leaving the pages and scanning the market.

 If there was one thing that Emlyn believed in, it was getting even.
 And there was no way that she was going to let Robert get away with making her jump ten foot in the air.

 Of course, getting the jump on him would be difficult, the way he was leaning on the wall would make it difficult to sneak up on him.
-Of course, that would be a problem if she wasn’t a trained spy.
+Of course, that would be a problem if she wasn't a trained spy.
 This was her specialty

 The first tactic a spy had, was misdirection.
 Everyone looks one way, you go the other.
 A distraction then Emlyn thought looking around.
 What I need is a commotion, perhaps someone shouting.
 That will get Robert to look in that direction and I can surprise him from the other.

 But how?
-If she had been on a job, it wouldn’t be hard.
+If she had been on a job, it wouldn't be hard.
 Just tap Meranis, and snap one of the supports of a nearby stall.
 Next time anyone put any pressure on it, it would collapse making a thunderous noise.

 But that seemed a little much for a harmless prank, and Orin would most certainly have disapproved.
 A spy should be able to get by on their wits, not their strength.
 No other spies would have that option.